 Defending Your Constitutional Rights

 My practice is limited to criminal defense and civil liberties.
 My passion is defending the Constitution.
 I have been fighting for your rights since 1984.
 I aggressively defend the Constitution one case at a time – yours.
-If you are under investigation, charged with a crime, awaiting trial, filing an appeal, or seeking post-conviction relief, contact me to schedule a free initial consultation to see how I can defend your constitutional rights.
+If you are under investigation, charged with a crime, awaiting trial, filing an appeal, or seeking post-conviction relief, call me at 952-466-6718 or contact me by email to schedule a free initial consultation to see how I can defend your constitutional rights.